Mercedes EQB review

-Upgrading to AMG Line Premium adds a power-operated panoramic glass sunroof, 19-inch alloys, a 10-speaker audio system and wireless phone charging.
+Upgrading to AMG Line Premium adds a power-operated panoramic glass sunroof, 19-inch alloys, a 10-speaker audio system, keyless go and wireless smartphone charging.
 Finally, there's the AMG Line Premium Plus which gets you 20-inch rims, a 360-degree parking camera and head-up display, among other kit.
 Prices for the EQB start from just over £55,000 for the EQB 300 AMG Line, rising to over £62,000 for the top-of-the-range EQB 350 AMG Line Premium Plus.